 Just Amy restaurant.
 Located outside Swellendam on the beautiful R60 Highway, Just Amy is the perfect romantic fine dining experience for a very good price.
 It’s part of the 5-star Jan Harmsgat Historic Farms & Country House that produces their own wines.
 In Season, Just Amy restaurant welcomes guests for both lunch & dinner 7 days a week!

 Koornlands Restaurant, named after the Koornlands river running through Swellendam, offers you fine dining with an African twist!
 It offers a wonderful selection of well-priced meals to choose from, e.g. African chicken curry, spiced ostrich filet, crocodile sashimi, or falafel.
 The roofed outside terrace with white cloths covered tables is a pleasant place to enjoy your evening!
 Koornlands restaurant is closed on Sundays and Mondays.

-De Vagebond restaurant proudly has the most spacious outside terrace of the town!
-Enjoy a drink or a meal inside the characteristic building or outside around the large fire pit.
-De Vagebond restaurant is open 7 days a week for lunch and dinner!
+Pasli Restaurant proudly has the most spacious outside terrace of the town!
+Enjoy a drink or a casual meal inside the characteristic building or outside around the large fire pit.
+Pasli Restaurant is open 7 days a week for lunch and dinner!

 Casual Eateries or Lunch restaurants